uic-library/Python_Intro/_episodes/07Sets.md

 teaching: 0
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "What are sets?"
+- "How to use sets in python"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Understand how sets work in python"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---
+## What are sets?
 A set is a collection which is unordered and unindexed.

-CREATING A SET:
+## Creating a set:
 Sets are created using curly brackets.

 ~~~
 set_example={"Digital","Scholorship","Hub",2}
 print(set_example)
 ~~~
-Remember:
+> ## Remember-
-Set items are -
+> Set items are -
-unordered: We cannot be sure which order the element are stored and displayed in.
+> - unordered: We cannot be sure which order the element are stored and displayed in.
-unchangeable: We cannot update the elements of the set.
+> - unchangeable: We cannot update the elements of the set.
 However, we can insert and delete values.
-No duplicate values: Sets cannot have two items with the same value.
+> - No duplicate values: Sets cannot have two items with the same value.

-Length of a Set:
+## Length of a Set:

 We use the len() funtion to get the length of the set
 ~~~